microsoft/scitt-ccf-ledger/docs/reproducibility.md

     {
         "endorsements": "AQAAAAIAAADZL...UMTI6NTU6MTFaAA==",
         "format": "OE_SGX_v1",
-        "mrenclave": "b717f0d475e45aa0294f8229ca646316a17dcd7e4ba7f644b353a5d135a6665f",
+        "mrenclave": "fb2c496416fbab20837fedda0ba6db58d819fa5f5c1b3916062eb2fb9d889966",
         "node_id": "247f1df23e22256cc5bc5e8822183117bc5967da41a257d307f9b1153a4f1853",
         "raw": "AwACAAAAAAAIAA...ViynsClboLw="
     }
     ```
 - Git commit id that built this version.
 This is something that has no specifc mapping at the moment.
-You would need to check the build logs of the SGX Docker image to understand which commit produced the candidate value.
+You would need to check the build logs of the SGX Docker image to understand which commit produced the candidate value. e.g., `fb2c496416fbab20837fedda0ba6db58d819fa5f5c1b3916062eb2fb9d889966` was built from `fd77c0c69ee890bdc2fcf6ef0c9dddb7b211e164`.

 To reproduce the same MRENCLAVE value which would be deployed to CCF
 do a docker build locally but inside of the development version of CCF image:

-- Clone the repository and check out the tag or commit id that built the binary which had specific MRENCLAVE
+- Clone the repository and check out the tag or commit id that built the binary which had specific MRENCLAVE.
-- Identify the expected CCF version by inspecting `./docker/enclave.Dockerfile`
+- Identify the expected CCF version by inspecting `./docker/enclave.Dockerfile`.
 - Run a build inside of the CCF docker image:

     ```